DaBlick/Hierarchical-Observer-Pattern/README.md

       - `AbstractCollectionObservable`
 	      - `ListObservable`

-Consider a mobile phone which consists of different apps that view a list of contacts.
-Apps can have access to this list and can be integrated with app's specific functionality.
-The contacts can be used in a phone app to make calls or in a social media app to get the contact's profile.
+Consider a mobile phone which contains different apps and data such as a list of contacts.
+The contacts can be used in a phone app to make calls or in other types of apps.

 - `ContactsList`
 	- `mainObservable`